Starting new subjects

 If you don't understand something you should ask the subject teacher or you can talk it over with your form teacher first.
 Some schools have pupil mentors, older pupils who remember what it's like to be new to the school and who want to help make sure you settle in.

-Subjects you'll study are:
+Subjects you will probably study are:

 ||Design and technology